 The fair values of the Company's financial instruments consisting of cash, trade and other receivables, and accounts payable and accrued liabilities approximate their carrying values because of their short terms to maturity.
-The fair value of marketable securities is determined based on quoted market prices and the use of Black Scholes valuation model for the held warrants.
+The fair value of marketable securities is determined based on quoted market prices.

-At September 30, 2019, the Company had 9,600,000 common shares of Sarama with a fair value of \$652,477 (December 31, 2018-\$316,656) and 2,000,000 warrants with a fair value of \$13 (December 31, 2018-\$13).
+At December 31, 2019, the Company had 9,600,000 common shares of Sarama with a fair value of \$516,213 (December 31, 2018 - \$316,656).